CognitiveVR/c3d-sdk-visionOS/Cognitive3DAnalytics/Cognitive3DAnalytics.docc/DynamicObjects.md

 ### Using the C3D with a `RealityView` & Reality Composer Pro

  * the following shows how dynamic objects could be registered in with a `RealityView`
- * the entities are added to a scene using RCP
+ * the entities are added to a `RealityView` using a RCP scene

 ```swift
 func configureDynamicObjects(rootEntity: Entity) {